misikirmehari/BlueJQS/README.txt

  source code using a suite of standard tools.

  This software is intended to support amateur Java programmers form a foundation of high- quality code practices and industry standards.
-Students can use our product in conjunctio with BlueJ to assess the the quality of their code.
-Our product incorporates a collection of existing tools used to identify potential weaknessess in source code (e.g., potential bugs, non-adherence to conventions, poor test coverage, etc.) via both static analysis, which evaluates the source code itself, and dynamic analysis, which evaluate the behavior of the code during run-time.
+Students can use our product in conjunction with BlueJ to assess the the quality of their code.
+Our product incorporates a collection of existing tools used to identify potential weaknesses in source code (e.g., potential bugs, non-adherence to conventions, poor test coverage, etc.) via both static analysis, which evaluates the source code itself, and dynamic analysis, which evaluates the behavior of the code during run-time.

-  - Current verison: BlueJQS v1.1.1
+  - Current version: BlueJQS v1.1.1

 # STATUS / TO-DO